 Fairy Crassula does well in all lighting conditions ranging from shade to all-day sunlight.

 This drought-resistant, hardy little plant tolerates both high and low temperatures and is cold hardy to 20° degrees Fahrenheit (-7° C).

-There are more than 2000 different Euphorbia species within the genus which is also known as “spurge”.
+There are more than 2000 Euphorbia species within the genus, also known as “spurge.”

 These rugged plants adapt well to a wide variety of settings.

-They are intriguing plants which are unusually attractive; however, they are also a bit hostile as all of them are just filled with toxic sap, and many bristles with dangerous thorns.
+They are intriguing plants that are unusually attractive; however, they are also a bit hostile as all of them are just filled with toxic sap and many bristles with dangerous thorns.

-Even so, if you have a remote setting and do not have kids or pets, Euphorbia may be the succulent ground cover for you.
+Even so, if you have a remote setting and do not have kids or pets, Euphorbia may be the ground cover succulent plant for you.